 To get the idea of a sound investment that an SEO due diligence would have supported, let’s use Amazon’s acquisition of Whole Foods as an example.
 At a glance, we can see that Whole Foods was purchased during a peak in their visibility, at a time when it was on the top of its game even beating Kroger’s, one of its top competitors in the space, in search visibility.

 Amazon went on to incorporate the Whole Foods retail locations as a brick and mortar backbone for its AmazonFresh and AmazonNow offerings, and essentially absorbed the Wholefood.com’s traffic into its primary property Amazon.com.
-They didn’t do this with simple redirects, instead they built more value in and diversified their Prime membership with Whole Food’s products.
+They didn’t do this with simple redirects, instead, they built more value in and diversified their Prime membership with Whole Food’s products.

-To achieve this, Amazon moved ordering of individual items to its Amazon.com property and created a unified Amazon checkout to streamline the user experience.
-Grocery orders that you start on WholeFoods.com can be finished at Amazon checkout with added benefits of 2-hour deliver or 1-hour pickup.
+To achieve this, Amazon moved the ordering of individual items to its Amazon.com property and created a unified Amazon checkout to streamline the user experience.
+Grocery orders that you start on WholeFoods.com can be finished at Amazon checkout with added benefits of 2-hour delivery or 1-hour pickup.
 As you can see from the 2 screenshots below, Amazon.com offers the online purchase option on this organic avocado, while that option is removed from the Wholefoods.com site.

 On Amazon.com there are clearly more upsell opportunities for purchase add-ons, and thus the more profitable checkout point.
-By removing the purchase option from Wholefoods.com, buyers are have no other choice but to visit Amazon.com for their Wholefoods online order.
+By removing the purchase option from Wholefoods.com, buyers have no other choice but to visit Amazon.com for their Wholefoods online order.
 This then drives more traffic to Amazon.com, adds more value for Amazon Prime members, and leads to more subscriber signups as Whole Foods members migrate over.

-Overall, the acquisition of Whole Foods aligned with Amazon’s long term growth strategy to change the way people shop for groceries by converting them into online-first buyers and loyal subscribers!
+Overall, the acquisition of Whole Foods aligned with Amazon’s long-term growth strategy to change the way people shop for groceries by converting them into online-first buyers and loyal subscribers!
 There’s that online-first buyer trend being reinforced.

 In the end, every investor wants to identify good opportunities and weed out the risky ones.
 The objective is to eliminate those investment blindspots, and thus far the online presence has been one of them.
-SEO due diligence offers actionable insights, and another perspective on a business’ potential by identifying key issues that investors should take note of.
+SEO due diligence offers actionable insights and another perspective on a business’ potential by identifying key issues that investors should take note of.
 When delivered by a seasoned expert, audit data can be interpreted to answer most investor questions and perhaps even offer predictions with a high degree of certainty.
 This process helps to fill in the gaps of information that traditional due diligence misses and supports sound investing decisions in a time where digital success can determine the fate of a company.

 - What is SEO Due Diligence, and Why is it Important for Investors? - February 24, 2020